Walmart

 Even compact footer and social elements needed the same alignment, hierarchy, and brand consistency as the hero modules.

-A retail page system with more clarity and personality.
+A retail page system with stronger structure and personality.

 The strongest direction was not more decoration.
-It was a clearer experience where navigation, responsive structure, and motion all supported the same Walmart story.
+It was a more navigable experience where navigation, responsive structure, and motion all supported the same Walmart story.

 Retail UX works best when the user can enjoy the campaign without losing the path.

-• A clearer homepage and navigation system for a content-heavy retail experience
+• A more navigable homepage and navigation system for a content-heavy retail experience

 • Animated campaign assets that explained ideas faster and added brand personality